 UNE Online’s Portland, ME City Guide

-We also asked our team for their MUST DO/SEE/EAT/DRINK recommendations, and we’ve listed them below.
+Don’t miss our team’s MUST DO/SEE/EAT/DRINK recommendations, listed below the map.
 Maybe you’ll need to extend your stay after reading!

 Check out our team page!
 Maybe you’ll spot a team member who helped you on your academic journey.
 Be sure you say hi when you see them at graduation!

 Must Do and See:

 - For the adventurous: Kayak to Fort Gorges! – Emily Roach, Student Support

 - Take a walk from the Eastern Promenade, along the water to the Old Port. – Shannon Morris, Marketing

 - Get take out and have a picnic on the Eastern Prom! – Kat Blessis, Enrollment

 - Visit Portland Head Light and/or take a Casco Bay cruise. – Barbara Fortier, Program Manager, SPHP